vazco/uniforms/docs/faq.md

 };
 ```

-You can find more about form methods [here](uth-forms-features#methods).
+You can find more about form methods [here](api-forms).

 ### I want my form to be prefilled with data.
 How can I do that?

 You can pass the initial data to the form by using the `model` prop.

 The `model` is an object with `{field: value}` structure.
-It doesn't matter, if it has a prototype or not, but keep in mind that in `onSubmit` or in `onChangeModel` you'll receive a plain object.
+It doesn't matter if it has a prototype or not, but keep in mind that in `onSubmit` or in `onChangeModel` you'll receive a plain object.
 If you treat form as an input, then this is a value.

 ### How can I transform my model?

 You should `modelTransform`.
 It is a function transforming one model into another.
-It's used in few situations (called 'modes') described below.
+It's used in a few situations (called 'modes') described below.

 **Remember not to mutate a given model!**